szczyglis-dev/py-gpt/README.md

 - Changed: The web search icon has been moved to the input area.
 - Improved: The local web search plugin has been enhanced to retrieve multiple URLs at once.
 - Added: Use proxy switch in Settings.

-**2.6.56 (2025-09-22)**

-- Optimized: Memory usage and performance in streaming and rendering large contexts.
-- Added: Copy to clipboard functionality in user messages.
-- Added: Manual scroll in plain-text mode.

-**2.6.55 (2025-09-18)**

-- Fixed: Unnecessary context loading from the database.
-- Optimized: Token count in the input field.

-**2.6.54 (2025-09-18)**

-- Added: Remote tools (like web search) are now also available in the Chat with Files and Agents (LlamaIndex) modes.
-- Added: Two new plugins: Wolfram Alpha and OpenStreetMap.
-- Fixed: Enabled local file-like schemes in links/images in the markdown-it parser.

-**2.6.53 (2025-09-17)**

-- Added: An icon to enable/disable the web search remote tool in the icon bar, along with remote web search functionality in OpenRouter (#135).
-- Added: The ability to mute audio in real-time mode via the audio icon.

-**2.6.52 (2025-09-17)**

-- Added MCP plugin: Provides access to remote tools via the Model Context Protocol (MCP), including stdio, SSE, and Streamable HTTP transports, with per-server allow/deny filtering, Authorization header support, and a tools cache.
-- Fixed: tab tooltips reload on profile switch.

-**2.6.51 (2025-09-16)**

-- Fix: Automatically reloading calendar notes.
-- Fix: Context menu CSS background color for calendar items.

-**2.6.50 (2025-09-16)**

-- Optimized: Improved memory cleanup when switching profiles and unloading tabs.
-- Fix: Resolved missing PID data in text output.
-- Fix: Enhanced real-time parsing of execute tags.

-**2.6.49 (2025-09-16)**

-- Fixed: Occasional crashes when focusing on an output container unloaded from memory in the second column.

-**2.6.48 (2025-09-15)**

-- Added: auto-loading of next items to the list of contexts when scrolling to the end of the list.

-**2.6.47 (2025-09-15)**

-- Improved: Parsing of custom markup tags.
-- Optimized: Switching profiles.

-**2.6.46 (2025-09-15)**

-- Added: Global proxy settings for all API SDKs.
-- Fixed: xAI client configuration in Chat with Files.
-- Fixed: Top margin in streaming container.
-- Refactored: Debug workers.

-**2.6.45 (2025-09-13)**

-- Improved: Parsing of custom markup in the stream.
-- Improved: Message block parsing moved to JavaScript.

-**2.6.44 (2025-09-12)**

-- Added: Auto-collapse for large user input blocks.
-- Added: Configuration for syntax highlighting intervals.
-- Improved: Visibility of label icons.
-- Improved: Scrolling of code blocks.
-- Fixed: Parsing of quotes in custom markdown blocks.

-**2.6.43 (2025-09-12)**

-- Fixed: preset restoration when switching profiles.
-- Improved: faster application launch and exit.

-**2.6.42 (2025-09-11)**

-- Fixed: Save/load zoom factor in the chat window when switched via Ctrl + mouse wheel.
-- Fixed: Break the first line in code blocks.
-- Added: Configuration options for syntax highlight limits.
-- Updated: SVG icons.

-**2.6.41 (2025-09-11)**

-- Rendering engine optimizations: markdown parsing moved to JS, reduced CPU usage, added auto-memory clearing, and more.

 # Credits and links